-We are working within the guidelines established by Maryland Governor Larry Hogan and Baltimore County Executive John Olszewski Jr., and are strictly following defined protocols aligned with Maryland Strong: Roadmap to Recovery.
+We're still here for youCCBC continues to follow the guidelines established by Maryland Governor Larry Hogan and Baltimore County Executive John Olszewski Jr., and we continue to adhere to defined protocols aligned with Maryland Strong: Roadmap to Recovery.

 - All individuals will be subject to COVID-19 screening measures before entering CCBC campuses.

 - Face coverings are required in all public spaces for students, employees and visitors.

 - Social distancing measures are in place throughout all campuses.
 Please follow directions posted at entrances and exits, in elevators, hallways, classrooms and offices, and in public gathering spaces.

 CCBC Essex, Wellness & Athletics Center will serve as a Baltimore County COVID-19 vaccination site on Fridays beginning February 26, 2021.
 Learn more »